SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIDMS.md

 ### DMSMessage[] SendMessages(params DMSMessage[] message)

-Send one or more messages to retrieve multiple responses from the DMS.
+Sends one or more messages to retrieve multiple responses from the DMS.

 #### Parameters

-- `DMSMessage[]` `messages`: the request messages for the DMS
+- `DMSMessage[]` `messages`: The request messages for the DMS.

 #### Returns

 A `DMSMessage` array of all responses from the DMS.

 ## Retrieving data by means of DMS messages